 The risks associated with bicycling are primarily vulnerability of the cyclist.
-Unlike motor vehicle operators, bicyclists are not protected by metal and fiber glass.
+Unlike motor vehicle operators, bicyclists do not have the same protection of metal and fiber glass.
 Wearing a helmet can certainly help avoid serious injuries or death, but it is often no match for the size, weight, and force of a motor vehicle.

 To keep you and your family safe while bicycling, consider the following safety tips from the Centers for Disease Control and Prevention (CDC):

 - Always wear a helmet – Helmet use can reduce the risk of brain injury significantly if a crash occurs.
-Laws requiring children to wear helmets have been proven to reduce the number of fatal bicycle crashes among children.
+Laws requiring children to wear helmets are effective in reducing the number of fatal bicycle crashes among children.